CIWA Program: Going Beyond Water

 Cross-cutting engagements and Pillars of the program

 The escalating pressure on transboundary waters across the African continent is driven by factors such as climate change, population growth, conflicts, client demands, strategic priorities, and improved methodologies addressing cross-cutting themes.
 These themes include biodiversity, climate resilience, gender and social inclusion (GESI), and fragility, conflict, and violence (FCV).
 These elements serve as crucial pathways for achieving results in the areas of investments, information, and institutions, collectively referred to as the CIWA’s three Is.
-In response to these challenges, CIWA has developed an updated 2.0 Theory of Change and Results Framework that focuses on these essential cross-cutting themes.
+In response to these challenges, CIWA has developed an updated 2.0 Theory of Change and Results Framework (image below) that focuses on these essential cross-cutting themes.